Luca Molnar (b. 1991, Budapest, Hungary) lives and works in DeLand, Florida.

 I paint fractured space, pitting continents of pattern against one another as a mirror for societal structure.
 My recent paintings derive from maps of politically charged and historically rich places, both real or imagined.
 The patterns I use refer to specific memories and histories, drawing from embroidery, quilts and other textiles, wallpaper, and tile.
 I am captivated by our everyday encounters with pattern in spaces like bathrooms and kitchens, the centers of care for the body and the often-invisible labor of women.

-The home has an inescapable duality, with homes as both sites of comfort and battlegrounds of intimate violence.
-As the set for our inner lives, domestic borders are contested and ever-shifting.
-To accurately confront the state of the domestic, I paint these edges where disparate patterns or colors collide.
+The home has an inescapable duality as both a site of comfort and a battleground of intimate violence.
+As the set for our inner lives, domestic borders and power structures are contested, ever-shifting, and laden with history.
+To accurately confront the state of the domestic, I paint edges where disparate patterns or colors collide.
 The desire to confront carries into text and floor pieces that contextualize and assert a claim to space for the paintings.
-What can be synthesized by sentencing oppositional patterns to live in the same space?
-The many resulting conditions of coexistence pose vital questions for me about the role of sources, the political impacts of fragmentation, and painting beyond the decorative.
+My paintings and installations make a case for the political nature of the decorative.
+In my work, I consider what insight can be gained by sentencing oppositional patterns to live in the same space.
+The resulting conditions of coexistence pose vital questions for me about the role of sources, the political impacts of fragmentation, and painting beyond the decorative.